Ziyad Baha: Style of play

 When his father, Nabil Baha, was asked what it was like to coach his son at the 2025 U-17 Africa Cup of Nations, he described Baha as a "number 10 or number 9", and highlighted that he was playing "phenomenally" against players older than him at the tournament.
 Baha himself states that he watched clips of his father, who also played as a centre-forward, in order to improve.

 He was described by Spanish football website El Desmarque as a "complete forward" noted for his dribbling and ability to create chances with little space to work in.
 This was shown in Baha's goal in a 5–1 win against Egypt at the 2024 UNAF U-17 Tournament; receiving the ball on the goal-line, he shrugged off defender Hamza El Degawy, before beating Nour Ashraf and then El Degawy again, then rifling the ball beyond goalkeeper Amr Taha.
-His prolific form at under-17 level for Morocco lead to him being described as a "goal machine".
+His prolific form at under-17 level for Morocco led to him being described as a "goal machine".